tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <from></from>
 </compare>

-### Star Wars
+## Star Wars

 <compare>
 <james {% include timecode %}>

-*Star Wars: the Force* awakens introduced us to Po and Finn, a rebellious pilot and a stormtrooper who meet up by chance, escape together, and fall madly in love.
-Well, they didn't tell us "they fell madly in love", but the actors certainly showed it.
+<span class="visual">*Star Wars: the Force* awakens introduced us to Poe and Finn, a rebellious pilot and a stormtrooper who meet up by chance, escape together, and fall madly in love.</span>

+Well, they didn't tell us "they fell madly in love", <span class="visual">but the actors certainly showed it.
 When they escaped the first order, they crash land.
-When Finn comes to, he searches for Po, but he's nowhere to be found.
-Assuming he's dead, Finn is heartbroken and takes Po's jacket as a reminder of him.
+When Finn comes to, he searches for Poe, but he's nowhere to be found.
+Assuming he's dead, Finn is heartbroken and takes Poe's jacket as a reminder of him. </span>

 </james>
 <from></from>